foundry-rs/book/src/forge/differential-ffi-testing.md

 > Of course, one could just hardcode the array into the test!
 But that makes it much harder to do consistent testing across contracts, implementations, etc.

 ### Example: Differential Testing Gradual Dutch Auctions
-The reference implementation for Paradigm's [Gradual Dutch Auction](https://www.paradigm.xyz/2022/04/gda) mechanism contains a number of differential, fuzzed tests against a Python implementation.
+The reference implementation for Paradigm's [Gradual Dutch Auction](https://www.paradigm.xyz/2022/04/gda) mechanism contains a number of differential, fuzzed tests.
 It is an excellent repository to further explore differential testing using `ffi`.

 * Differential tests for [Discrete GDAs](https://github.com/FrankieIsLost/gradual-dutch-auction/blob/master/src/test/DiscreteGDA.t.sol#L78)